OWASP/owasp-mastg/tests-beta/android/MASVS-AUTH/MASTG-TEST-0x17.md

 If any of the above checks fail, the option for fingerprint authentication should not be offered.

-It is important to remember that not every Android device offers hardware-backed key storage.
+Not every Android device offers hardware-backed key storage.
 The `KeyInfo` class can be used to find out whether the key resides inside secure hardware such as a Trusted Execution Environment (TEE) or Secure Element (SE).

 ```java
 SecretKeyFactory factory = SecretKeyFactory.getInstance(getEncryptionKey().getAlgorithm(), ANDROID_KEYSTORE);